PXZUpLUK/Reforestation/README.md

-## What does an angry pepper do?
-It gets jalapeño face.
+## What do you call a boy who stopped digging holes?
+Douglas.